Sirin-Documentation/sirin-documentation.github.io/quests.md

 * `IsRepeat` = `1`
 * `RepeatTime` = `Waiting Time Between completing quest and re-taking it`

+> If a quest is using the global reset ~ Then completing a daily quest at 22:30 (with a global reset of 00:00) \
+> The quest can be taken again at 00:00

-Set the `RepeatTime` exactly to one of the following values
+Set the `RepeatTime` __exactly__ to one of the following values to use the global reset

 * `24 hours * 60 mins * 60 secs` = `86400` Seconds in 24 hours - Daily Reset